dispread/documentation/content/applications/inventory_and_mrp/manufacturing/management/bill_configuration.rst

 Create a bill of materials
 ==========================

+.. _manufacturing/management/bill-configuration:

-A *Bill of Materials* (or *BoM* for short) is a document that defines the quantity of each component required to make or deliver a finished product.
+A *Bill of Materials* (or *BoM*) is a document that defines the quantity of each component required to make or deliver a finished product.
 It can also include various operations and the individual step guidelines needed to complete a production process.

 In Odoo Manufacturing, multiple :abbr:`BoMs (Bills of Materials)` can be linked to each product, so that even product variants can have their own tailored :abbr:`BoMs (Bills of Materials)`.